 Appropriate safety gear must be worn at all times.
 Certainly when outdoors, warm winter clothing is required and if your volunteer task involves working with machines or equipment, accepted safety procedures will be followed.
 Fluorescent safety vests will be worn by all outdoor volunteers during the Mail Run, which will also serve to identify you as a Mail Run volunteer.

 The Mail Run is a family event, participants of all ages are welcome.
 It is also a challenging outdoor event that travels over harsh terrain in difficult conditions.
 No alcohol will be consumed by volunteers or participants during the running of any “on trail” or outdoor events.

-"To volunteer for the Mail Run, please email Melody - click here "
+"To volunteer for the Mail Run, please email Jody - click here "